-Within Replay's Play Board and expansive Rare Play Book, nearly all baseball plays and situations are possible.
+Within Replay's Play Board columns and expansive rare plays, nearly all baseball plays and situations are possible.
 Playability was key to Norm and John, so another strength of the game is its ability to distill even more complex baseball concepts into a game that can be played in 30 minutes or less on the tabletop.
 Originally played with two six-sided dice, more recently Replay Baseball can also be played with three dice, allowing even greater variety of outcomes and a finer degree of precision to ratings when used.